renzxgrayGit/ReactViteTailwindCSS/README.md

 GO to Update.jsx and create Update user consists of Name, Email, Phone create div > h1 Update User > form > div > label htmlFor="name" > input name="name" (as well as for Email and Phone) > button Update > Link Back to Home.jsx (You can copy this in Create.jsx)

+TRY TO REMOVE onSubmit={handleSubmit} in FORM ELEMENT to check if its display the data.name, email, phone in Input element

 add below: (You can copy some codes in Read.jsx) const [data, setData] = useState([]) const {id} = useParams();